MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 The necessary libraries and the data have been loaded, and some minor edits have been made on the data.
 In the current format, '0' value in the SD column represents Healthy and '1' represents MI.
 </p>

-[**Question 1:**](#Questions:) <code> As mentioned before there are 62 samples are available for MI and 94 samples for healthy group.
-Is this a imbalence data?
+[**Question 1:**](#Questions:) <code> As mentioned before there are 62 MI and 94 healthy samples.
+Is this an imbalence data?
 Generally what are the criteria for detecting balanced and imbalanced data? and what is the best approch for hadeling this challege? </code>

 <p style='text-align: justify;'>